 6) Please move your defense away from the crease.
 There is a temptation to station a player right in front of the crease as a form of no-hands goalkeeper.
 We do not want that.
 We want the player to move up and be part of the action.

 7) When a team takes a goal kick, the defensive team should be backed up to the midfield line.
-Once the kick is made, the defense can crash the field like barbarians.
+Once the kick is made, the defense can rush forward.

 8) The purpose of on-field coaching at this level is not for strategy: it is for safety and encouragement to go after the ball.
 While there is a temptation to micro-manage, coaches should make an effort to stay quiet unless players need to keep elbows down or be encouraged to run after a ball.